 - The standard aquarium glass thickness ranges from 0.375 to 0.5.

 However, tanks from 40-gallon size and above are made by their manufacturer with extra centered rails.
-To measure a standard tank, you must estimate it from the outside to the plastic support base.
+So to measure a standard tank, you must estimate it from the outside to the plastic support base.
 Nonetheless, brands have different dimensions for their standard fish tanks, but they all share similar specifications.

-For example, a standard 10-gallon capacity aquarium should have a typical weight of 111 pounds, including a gravel substrate at the Tank’s bottom plus it being filled with water.
-Its length measurement should be 20 inches, it’s breadth 10 inches, and a height of 12 inches.
+For example, a standard 10-gallon capacity aquarium should have a typical weight of 111 pounds, including a gravel substrate at the tank’s bottom, and it’s filled with water.
+Its length measurement should be 20 inches, its breadth 10 inches, and its height of 12 inches.

-Furthermore, you can measure your proposed fish tank space and look through the dimensions to estimate which aquarium suits your needs, like what an empty or full aquarium weigh and its durability.
+Furthermore, you can measure your proposed fish tank space and look through the dimensions to estimate which aquarium suits your needs, like what an empty or full aquarium weighs and its durability.

 Standard US-Gallon Aquarium Sizes